kubernetes/kubernetes/docs/design/daemon.md

 - Does not need to be modified, but health checking will occur for the daemon pods and revive the pods if they are killed (we set the pod restartPolicy to Always).
 We reject DaemonSet objects with pod templates that don’t have restartPolicy set to Always.

 ## Open Issues
-- See how this can work with [Deployment design](http://issues.k8s.io/1743).
+- Should work similarly to [Deployment](http://issues.k8s.io/1743).